kamal-dev/is-stress/README.md

     |- assets                       --- This contains the pickle file
         |- hashtag_pipeline.pkl
         |- text_pipeline.pkl
+        |- img                      --- Contains image of the wordcloud for stressed and non stressed
+            |- output_notstressed.png
+            |- output_stressed.png
     |- data
         |- twitter_stress.xlsx      --- Contains the dataset used in this project [/kaggle/input/stress-detection-from-social-media-articles/Twitter_Full.csv]
     |- .gitignore